Competency Based Pay

 Complexity in Implementation

-One of the primary challenges of competency-based pay is its complexity in implementation.
+One of the primary challenges of skill-based pay is its complexity in implementation.
 Designing a comprehensive competency framework that accurately reflects the diverse skills and behaviors essential for various roles requires significant effort and expertise.
 Additionally, establishing fair and objective assessment and evaluation processes can be intricate, demanding substantial time and resources to ensure they accurately measure employee competencies.

 Continuous Assessment Requirements